ethberlin-hackathon/ETHBerlin-KnowledgeBase/mentors.md

 We have a general community chat already!
 Find us on [Status](http://status.im/) in the #ethberlin channel.

-## Mentorship Leads
+## Mentorship On-Site Leads
-These are your mentorship leads:
-TODO Add pics
+We will be there over the weekend to support the mentors on-site if you have questions:
 * Philip
 * Caspar
 * Elias